ELVIS-CHING/ROMS_related/steps to run a model.md

   [functions.md](https://github.com/ELVIS-CHING/ROMS_related/blob/main/functions.md)

 * Compile the code
+  Prepare the "makefile" or "build.bash" to compile to code.  "build.bash" is much more flexible than "makefile".
-  you will get the 'oceanM' file and the 'Build_roms' directory
+  You will get the 'oceanM' file and the 'Build_roms' directory
   **oceanM**: used to run the model
   **Build_roms**: The exact codes used for computation.
 If you have added some codes, check the codes in this directory if you have made it correctly.
+  using "makefile"
+  > make -j 4

+  using "build.bash"
+  > ./build.bash -j 4

 * Prepare the input files
   There is an official toolbox for preparing the input '*.nc' files, but I cannot find the link now (maybe I will update later).